-Where test substances cause genotoxic stress through interference within mitosis, either through tubulin stabilisation/destabilisation or interference in mitotic kinase cascades, the result is often a mis-segregated whole chromosome that becomes a micronucleus.
+Where test substances cause genotoxic stress through interference within mitosis, either through tubulin stabilisation/destabilisation or interference in mitotic kinase cascades, the result is often a missegregated whole chromosome that becomes a micronucleus.
 A distinct feature of this lagged chromosome is that it contains centromeric sequences within the DNA sequence and the presence of the kinetochore protein assembly.
-Where a substance induces dsDNA breaks (clastogens) the resulting micronuclei will be a mix of chromosomal fragments, many of which will lack the centromeric sequences and kinetochore protein complex.
-This distinction in chromosome structure within a micronucleus can be exploited to determine if the majority of micronuclei are centric and indicative of an aneugenic mode of action, or acentric, and a result of clastogenic mechanisms.
+Where a substance induces dsDNA breaks (clastogens), the resulting micronuclei will be a mix of chromosomal fragments, many of which will lack the centromeric sequences and kinetochore protein complex.
+This distinction in chromosome structure within a micronucleus can be exploited to determine if the majority of micronuclei are centric and indicative of an aneugenic mode of action or acentric and a result of clastogenic mechanisms.

 Within the OECD 487 in vitro micronucleus test using human-derived TK6 cells, the centromeric regions can be probed using fluorescence in situ hybridization (FISH) techniques that hybridise across the centromeric regions of all human chromosomes.
-With DNA labelled using a counterstain such as DAPI, nuclei and micronuclei can be enumerated using fluorescence microscopy, and the presence or absence of FISH centromere labelled micronuclei determined.
-Where centric micronuclei are >65% of all micronuclei analysed, the likelihood is that a genotoxic substance inducing micronuclei is predominately via an aneugenic MoA.
+With DNA labelled using a counterstain such as DAPI, nuclei and micronuclei can be enumerated using fluorescence microscopy, and the presence or absence of FISH centromere labelled micronuclei can be determined.
+Where centric micronuclei are >65% of all micronuclei analysed, the likelihood is that a genotoxic substance inducing micronuclei is predominate via an aneugenic MoA.